 Design tips from Walt Disney’s business card:

 Want to take a page from Disney’s book and show off your skills on your business card?
-Get started with these Canva templates: Black And White Photographer Business Card, Light Brown Furniture Interior Design Business Card, and Black Vintage Photographic Business Card.
+Get started with these Canva templates: Black And White Photographer Business Card(opens in a new tab or window), Light Brown Furniture Interior Design Business Card(opens in a new tab or window), and Black Vintage Photographic Business Card(opens in a new tab or window).

 Today, Microsoft is one of the most recognizable brands in the world, and its co-founder, Bill Gates, is a household name.